 FELA Claims in Virginia

-Injured railroad workers secure compensation through the Federal Employers’ Liability Act (FELA), not a traditional workers’ compensation system.
+When railroad workers are injured while on the job, they can secure compensation through the Federal Employers’ Liability Act (FELA), not a traditional workers’ compensation system.
 In most work injury situations, the employee can receive compensation regardless of who caused the injury.
 However, with a Virginia FELA claim, injured workers have to show that the railroad was negligent in some way before they can recover compensation for their losses.

 Attorneys Possess Immense Experience in Railroad Worker Injury Law

 Richard Shapiro, one of our firm FELA attorneys is the co-author of “Railroad Health & Safety- A Litigator’s Guide,” one of leading treatises on railroad injury law, found in the nation’s law libraries (72 Am.
 Jur.
 Trials 1).
 Furthermore, Rick has been named to the “Best Lawyers In America” publication (Railroad Law; since 2010).
 Also, Rick served as an officer and Chair of the American Association for Justice Railroad Section, a group of some of the nation’s best FELA and railroad crossing accident attorneys.